 MESSAGE FROM THE PRESIDENT

 Takashi Ohyama

 President

 Goals and Plans for the Year 2012

+Happy New Year!

-President Ohyama, standing in front of a new display space on the west side of Akio Suzuki Hall on the 2nd floor of M&D Tower.
+President Ohyama, standing in front of a new display space on the west side of Akio Suzuki Hall on the $2^{\rm nd}$ floor of M&D Tower.
 The displayed pictures are refreshed twice a year and highlight important events and milestones in TMDU's history.
-Happy New Year!
+ANNUAL NEWS (2) To kyo Medical and Dental University Vol. 4.
+March 2012 2 the development of our school.